ibm-cloud-docs/codeengine/deploy-job.md

 To run a job with the CLI, use the `jobrun submit` command.
 For a complete listing of options, see the [`ibmcloud ce jobrun submit`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-submit) command.

 For example, the following `jobrun submit` command creates five new instances to run the container image that is specified in the `myjob` job.
-The resource limits and requests are applied per instance, so each instance gets 128 MiB memory and 1 vCPU.
-This job allocates 5 \* 128 MiB = 640 MiB memory and 5 \* 1 vCPU = 5 vCPUs.
+The resource limits and requests are applied per instance, so each instance gets 4 G memory and 1 vCPU.
+This job allocates 5 \* 4 G = 20 G memory and 5 \* 1 vCPU = 5 vCPUs.

 ```
 ibmcloud ce jobrun submit --name testjobrun --job myjob --array-indices "1 - 5"